 She asked me over and over if she should try to make it, but I said no. I couldn’t imagine asking her to make a 2-hour drive that would make her sick.
 I knew she wanted to be there for me, and I knew that her being there would not be good for her.
 I love my mother.
 I asked her to stay home.

-My favorite cousin had a wedding the same day, other family members couldn’t come for various (understandable) reasons, and soon, it hit me that I could end up at my engagement party without one member of my very large biological family present.
+My favourite cousin had a wedding the same day, other family members couldn’t come for various (understandable) reasons, and soon, it hit me that I could end up at my engagement party without one member of my very large biological family present.
 My sister said she would be there, and Kel encouraged me to take heart in that.
 “You sister always shows up,” he said.
 But I dared not hope too hard.
 I didn’t think I’d be able to handle it if I relied on her presence only to be disappointed later.

 My fear of disappointment goes all the way back to my childhood.
 Surprise, surprise.
 As a kid, one way or another, I got the message that I could not emotionally afford to get excited.
 I was afraid of the way I reacted to being disappointed.
 I once worked really hard to win an academic award (I was smart, but not exactly known for my work ethic in school), and when no one showed up to the awards ceremony, I skipped it and hid in the bathroom.
 But there would be more awards ceremonies, plays, and performances.
 Sometimes people I invited would come.
 Most of the time they didn’t.
 Eventually, I just stopped inviting anyone.

 It’s scary to ask someone to show up to something important to you, and when they don’t, even when they have a perfectly good reason, you literally can’t stop crying.
 Even when it’s embarrassing.
 Even when it physically hurts to keep crying, you can’t stop.
-I was too young and uninformed to recognize the symptoms of my depression and anxiety.
+I was too young and uninformed to recognise the symptoms of my depression and anxiety.
 I responded by teaching myself not to count on anything or anyone.
 I’d convinced myself that every good thing was a happy accident, but every bad thing should be expected.
 There would be no string of disappoint, no incessant crying, if I paid enough attention and was honest enough with myself to always see the bad coming.

 Then I grew up, and cultivated not only a community, but an abundance of love from people on whom I could depend — my fiancé, Kelly, being one of those people, of course.
 When Kelly first moved to Brooklyn to be with me, he was almost instantly annoyed that he had to find out about events where I was reading or speaking from Facebook or strangers.
 I didn’t even think to tell him or ask him to show up.
 My self-taught ambivalence about people showing up for me had become second nature.